New York Property Tax Appeals — The Complete Guide

 💡 Westchester's varied jurisdictions produce procedural complexity.
 A homeowner in Scarsdale and one in Yonkers are in different cities with different assessors, different equalization rates, different Grievance Days, and different procedural conventions.
 Always verify the specific procedure for your municipality before filing — generic Westchester-level guidance can miss city-specific deadlines.

-Erie County · pop.
+Erie County (Buffalo) · pop.
 950K · Buffalo metro · 43 cities/towns

 Population: ~950,000